SpaceVim/SpaceVim/docs/layers/format.md

 ## Description

-`format` layer provides code formatting feature for SpaceVim, this layer includes `neoformat` as default code formatting plugin.
+`format` layer provides code formatting feature for SpaceVim, this layer includes `neoformat` as the default code formatting plugin.

 ## Install

 This layer is enabled by default.
-If you want to disable this layer, add following to your configuration file:
+If you want to disable it, add the following to your configuration file:

 ```toml
 [[layers]]